sobteclib/sobtec2/en/content/05coati.md

-﻿
-# COATI: Simultaneous interpreting using radio frequencies
+﻿# COATI: Simultaneous interpreting using radio frequencies

-**COATI – Colectivo para la Autogestión de las Tecnologías de la Interpretación**
+## COATI: Colectivo para la Autogestión de las Tecnologías de la Interpretación

-## Introduction
+coati@pimienta.org

 > *“International solidarity and global protest is nothing new.
 From the European-wide revolutions of 1848, through the upheavals of 1917-18 following the Russian Revolution, to the lightning flashes of resistance nearly everywhere in 1968, struggle has always been able to communicate and mutually inspire globally.
 But what is perhaps unique to our times is the speed and ease with which we can communicate between struggles and the fact that globalisation has meant that many people living in very different cultures across the world now share a common enemy.”* – Do or Die, Issue 8, 1999